-Having everything sealed away in a protective housing keeps the gears projected from dirt and debris as well as being lubricated for a long lasting smooth feel.
+Having everything sealed away in a protective housing keeps the gears protected from dirt and debris as well as being lubricated for a long lasting smooth feel.

-As discussed, if the tuning machine does not have any engraved marking then they are probably a cheap brand.
+As discussed, if the tuning machine does not have any engraved markings then they are probably a cheap brand.

 You can spend more money for acquiring Gotoh tuners and if you really want to go crazy then check out Waverly tuners (3x the cost of Grovers!)

 Nevertheless, you get what you pay and there is something special about having a hand-made Waverly.

 If you have an old vintage guitar and it is for show then it is no brainer to keep it original with vintage open-back tuning nuts.